SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 For the *resource/knowledge* terms, `traditional NEAR knowledge` etc. will cover variations such as "traditional agricultural knowledge".
 The string is set up so that we do not have to define the benefits.
 Within the CBD/Nagoya protocol, benefits can be monetary/non-monetary (e.g. research results, royalties), related to using/commercialisation of genetic resources.
 "Using" includes research on genetics/biochemistry, development and biotechnology. (<a id="Garforth">[Garforth, 2018, p.3](#f12)</a>).

-In the *sharing/access* terms, the more generic terms are combined with actions (e.g. increase access) while terms that are more specific to this issues are not (e.g. governance, justice), because it might be unnatural to write about e.g. "increasing justice". `access OR accessing OR accessib*` is used here to prevent "accessions". `biopiracy` is the unfair exploitation of biological resources/traditional knowledge.
+`access OR accessing OR accessib*` is used to prevent "accessions". `biopiracy` is the unfair exploitation of biological resources/traditional knowledge.

 ``` Ceylon =